Yellen welcomes South Africa's energy transition, steers clear of Russia mention | Headlines

 Yellen welcomes South Africa's energy transition, steers clear of Russia mention

-In prepared remarks, Yellen welcomed Godongwana's "cooperation and insightful views" in their talks so far, and said she planned to raise several issues, including Zambia's stalled sovereign debt restructuring effort, given South Africa's key role on the country's creditor committee.
+She welcomed Godongwana's "cooperation and insightful views" in their previous discussions, and said she would raise several issues, including Zambia's stalled sovereign debt restructuring effort, given South Africa's key role on the country's creditor committee.
 "The United States strongly values our relationship with South Africa," Yellen said in remarks that included no mention of Russia or China, or White House concerns about Pretoria's plans to hold joint military drills with both countries.

-Godongwana said the two would discuss countering financial terrorism, climate financing, resolving sovereign debt crises in Africa and global topics that will form part of a meeting of the G20 group of major economies next month.
-He said Yellen's visit was a "momentous" occasion, noting the previous visit by a U.S. Treasury secretary was in 2014.
+Washington was not asking countries to choose sides, focusing instead on America's plans in South Africa and beyond, a senior Treasury official said.
+U.S. officials did brief the South Africans on U.S. sanctions imposed on Russia over its war in Ukraine to avoid possible misunderstandings, the official told reporters.

-The U.S. Treasury issued no statement about Yellen's closed-door meeting on Wednesday with South African President Cyril Ramaphosa, a meeting described by Pretoria as a "courtesy call."
-South Africa has remained one of Moscow's most important allies on a continent divided over Russia's invasion of Ukraine on Feb.
-24 last year.
+Godongwana said the two would discuss countering the financing of terrorism, climate financing, resolving sovereign debt crises in Africa and global topics that will form part of a meeting of the G20 group of major economies next month.
+He said Yellen's visit was a "momentous" occasion, noting that the previous visit by a U.S. Treasury secretary was in 2014, and praised Yellen's announcement on Wednesday that the United States and South Africa were setting up a joint task force on combating the financing of wildlife trafficking.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)